 About our handbags

-Designed and engineered by an artist and and architect each bag is laser printed and hand-riveted using our proprietary blend of eco-friendly, faux leathers and suedes.
-From our Totes to our crossbody down to the cellphone bags and wristlets each handbag is structured and thoughtfully crafted and using heavy duty heavy-duty hardware and high-end vegan materials.
+Designed and engineered by an artist and an architect each bag is laser printed and hand-riveted using our proprietary blend of eco-friendly, sustainably sourced materials.
+From our Totes to our crossbody down to the cellphone bags and wristlets each handbag is structured and thoughtfully crafted using heavy duty hardware and high-end vegan materials.